lgov/MockHTTPinC/docs/apidocs.md

 1. Initialize the client and the MockHTTPinC library
 ----------------------------------------------------

 Initializing the client is out of scope for this document.
-Initialize MockHTTPinC by calling mhInit().
+Initialize MockHTTPinC by calling `mhInit()`.
 This function will return a baton representing a MockHTTP session.
 You'll have to pass to any MockHTTPinC API call you make later.
-A MockHTTP session typically lives for the duration of one test scenario, and is not intended to be reused.
+A MockHTTP session typically lives for the duration of one test scenario, and should not be reused.

 ```c
 #include "MockHTTP.h"